awsdocs/amazon-ec2-user-guide/doc_source/cr-fleets.md

 An *On\-Demand Capacity Reservation Fleet* is a group of Capacity Reservations\.

 A Capacity Reservation Fleet request contains all of the configuration information that's needed to launch a Capacity Reservation Fleet\.
-Using a single request, you can reserve large amounts of Amazon EC2 capacity for your workload across multiple instance types, up to a target capacity that you specify\.
+Using a single request, you can reserve large amounts of Amazon EC2 capacity for your workload across multiple instance types, up to a target capacity that yo specify\.

 After you create a Capacity Reservation Fleet, you can manage the Capacity Reservations in the fleet collectively by modifying or canceling the Capacity Reservation Fleet\.